-- 5) Sensor Attachment Coordinates: If a non-contact laser sensor is used which produces a number of points per measurement, its exact attachment coordinate system to the machine tool must be calculated and used as a part of the calibration.
+- 5) Sensor Attachment Coordinates: If a non-contact laser sensor is used which produces several points per measurement, its exact attachment coordinate system to the machine tool must be calculated and used as a part of the calibration.
 Any data received from the blue light laser would be transformed through this matrix before merging with the machine position.

-- 1) Offline Programming: A CAM style programming environment with a good machine tool virtual model, simulation capabilities, automatic path generation with collision avoidance and complete geometrical fitting and tolerancing functionality is required.
+- 1) Offline Programming: A CAM style programming environment with a good machine tool virtual model, simulation capabilities, automatic path generation with collision avoidance and complete geometrical fitting and tolerancing functionality is required for on-machine metrology.
 Programming languages such as DMIS (Dimensional Measurement Interface Standard) also allows to interface and collaborate with CMMs for efficient programming.

-- 3) Ability to handle high density point cloud data: While interfacing with a laser to measure large parts, very large amount of data will be gathered.
+- 3) Ability to handle high density point cloud data: While interfacing with a laser for on-machine measurement of large parts, very large amount of data will be gathered.
 The software while having a live interface with the machine tool must also be able to handle the display and interaction with such data.

-- 5) Ease of Operation: The measurement programs must be integrated into the machining center similar to any other cutting programs.
+- 5) Ease of Operation: The measurement programs must be integrated into the machining center like any other cutting programs for ease of on-machine measurement.
 This allows the programs to be integrated as a part of manufacturing cycles and can be automatically started by itself.
-A G-Code NC program is created by post processing the DMIS measurement program and resides in the controller.
-This program like any other cutting programs in controller native language is used as a part of the manufacturing cycle allowing multiple programs work along with the cutting programs.
+A G-Code NC program is automatically created by post processing the DMIS measurement program and resides in the controller.
+This program, like any other cutting programs in controller native language is used as a part of the manufacturing cycle allowing multiple programs work along with the cutting programs.

 5. Blue Light Laser Sensor Integration with the Machine Tool:

-- Laser tool definition: A nominal mathematical model of the sensor is defined and entered into the machine tool controller as one of the tools.
+- Blue Light Laser tool definition: A nominal mathematical model of the sensor is defined and entered in the machine tool controller as one of the tools.
 Once the calibration is performed, the actual tool data will be uploaded to the controller or can be held by the software.

 - Calculate laser sensor coordinate system: The relationship of the sensor coordinate frame to machine tool control coordinate system has to be calibrated.
 This is done by scanning a calibration ball at different sections.
 The software then fits this data to calculate the laser frame coordinate system.